ashgupta1971/DualBootLinuxMint/index.md

 ### Wipe LVMs and Partitions on Storage Device

+Perform the following steps from a Linux Mint live environment.
 First look for any logical volumes on the storage device with the following command:

         $ sudo lvs